-From a technical perspective, alt-text is very simple to add.
-But knowing how to write a description that’s useful can be a little harder.
+From a technical perspective, alt-text is simple to add for anyone familiar with a content management system.
+But knowing how to write a description that is actually useful can be a little harder.

 This guidance is aimed at content editors, authors and managers but will be useful to anyone who publishes to social media.
 Twitter, Facebook and Instagram users can now add alt-text to posts to improve accessibility.